4nd0r3ss/The-Primal-Launcher/README.md

 - PL Custom teleport command (can visit any map in the game, including jail and cottage)

 Dungeons
-- It's possible to find the dungeon by walking around the map but no instancing so far.
+- It's possible to find dungeons by walking around the map but no instancing so far.